Men of Valor

 Men of Valor is a first-person shooter video game developed by 2015, Inc. and published by Vivendi Universal Games for the Microsoft Windows and Xbox platforms.
-Men of Valor is based on the Unreal Engine 2.0 and simulates infantry combat during the Vietnam War, more specifically, the Tet Offensive in 1968.
+Men of Valor is based on the Unreal Engine 2 and simulates infantry combat during the Vietnam War, more specifically, the Tet Offensive in 1968.
 The game was released in 2004 to mostly positive reviews.

 Plot

-The story of Men of Valor follows Dean Shepard and his squad of Marines from the 3rd Battalion of the 3rd Marine Division in 1968, through sixteen missions during the Vietnam War including missions at the height of the Tet Offensive.
-In historically-based scenarios, the player assumes a variety of roles in which they man the door gun on a Huey helicopter, steer a riverboat along enemy-infested shores, battle their way through enemy tunnel complexes, and call down fire as a forward observer.
-Mission types include pilot rescues, recon patrols, POW rescue, and search-and-destroy ops, all typical objectives throughout the offensive.
+The story of Men of Valor follows Dean Shepard and his squad of Marines from the 3rd Battalion of the 3rd Marine Division from 1965 to 1968, through thirteen missions during the Vietnam War in which he takes part in historical events such are Operation Starlite, battle of Ho Bo Woods and battles of Huế and Khe Sanh during the Tet Offensive.
+In historically-based scenarios, the player assumes a variety of roles in which they man the door gun on a Huey and Sikorsky helicopters, ride in armored vehicle, steer a riverboat along enemy-infested shores, battle their way through enemy tunnel complexes, and call down artillery fire and close air support as a forward observer.
+Mission types include pilot rescues, recon patrols, POW rescue, and search-and-destroy ops, all typical objectives throughout the war.
 Between missions are film clips in both Black and White and Colour showcasing the real war, a similar approach to most WWII games at the time.